-You’ll also learn some fun cooking techniques here at The Penny Hoarder, like how to make a month’s worth of freezer meals for less than $300.
+You’ll also learn some fun cooking techniques here at The Penny Hoarder, like how to save money with freezer meals.

 13. Get Cookbooks From the Library

-Though recipes abound on the internet, sometimes you just want to leaf through a cookbook…
+Though recipes are abound on the internet, sometimes you just want to leaf through a cookbook…

 But you don’t want to invest in one without trying it first.